ibm-cloud-docs/ContinuousDelivery/toolchains_iam_security.md

 8. Click **Add**.
 9. Click **Invite**.

 Depending on their role, the new user can now work with all of the toolchains within the specified resource groups.
-They can add tool integrations, modify and run pipelines, and use the Eclipse Orion {{site.data.keyword.webide}}.
+They can add tool integrations and modify and run pipelines.

 ## Assigning access to existing users